 <document> <author> <noteText>Changes Made</noteText>

-Reference Information
+Reference Information (repeat as necessary)

 The following information is captured for reference purposes only.
 The information is typically not used in defining a substance but is important information that can be submitted and retained by the maintenance organization.